Griffith-ventilator/ventil-8/README.md

 # ventil-8

-## Open-source ventilation assistance device project developed by Griffith
+## Open-source ventilation assistance device project developed by Griffith University

 ** Please check with your local medical officials or professionals before use.**